markhougaard/gulptwigtachyons/README.md

 npm install
 ```

-Once installed, serve up the `web` folder locally (with [Valet](https://laravel.com/docs/5.5/valet) or similar) and run the default Gulp command:
+Once installed, serve up the `web` folder locally (with [Valet](https://laravel.com/docs/5.5/valet) or similar) and run the default Gulp command from the project root:

 ```